Classy-x/MyPortfolio/README.md

 ## Introduction

 Hi there!
-I'm [Your Name], a passionate web developer with a keen interest in creating user-friendly and visually appealing websites.
+I'm Senthil kumar, a passionate web developer interested in creating user-friendly and visually appealing websites.
 This portfolio is a reflection of my skills, showcasing various projects I've worked on.

 ## Demo